milesroberts-123/tajimasDacrossSpecies/README.md

 In addition, this workflow is designed to:

-* analyze read data from multiple species simultaneously
+* analyze read data from multiple species simultaneously, including species of varying ploidy

 * split data by chromosome to parallelize computations